jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

         INSERT INTO MAIN.ADDRESS VALUES ('400 W. Broad St Columbus, OH 43217');

-    a.
-In PostGres `"` is different than `'`.
+    1. In PostGres `"` is different than `'`.
 Please make sure to use `'` when defining strings.
 This is similar in some other environments such as Microsoft SQLServer.

 9. Now let's try querying the table again